This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 chatgpt

-ChatGPT shows a stronger focus on SAG-AFTRA with a visibility share of 6.8% compared to Writers Guild of America at 4.1%, indicating actors face more immediate threats from AI technologies like voice synthesis.
-Its tone is neutral, emphasizing visibility data over emotional sentiment.
+ChatGPT shows a slight favor towards SAG-AFTRA with a higher visibility share (5.9%) compared to Writers Guild of America (3.8%), likely due to concerns over AI replacing actors via digital likeness and voice synthesis.
+Its tone is neutral, focusing on visibility data without explicit negative sentiment.

 gemini